 chaired or co-organized 14 workshops and 1 conference (MobileSoft'15),

-and served as a member of 35 program committees for all top conferences in his area.
-His
+and served as a member of 40+ program committees for all top conferences in his area.
+He is grateful for

-research is funded by NSF, Boeing, IBM, Intel, Google, and Microsoft.
+research funding from NSF, Boeing, IBM, Intel, Google, Microsoft, NEC, and Trimble.

 Successful software undergoes constant change.
-My research addresses two important questions:
+Our research addresses two important questions:

-Over the years I have successfully automated program transformations to (i) retrofit parallelism into sequential code, (ii) improve responsiveness of mobile apps, (iii) upgrade component-based applications, (iv) update obsolete tests, (v) make end-user programs easier to change, and (vi) improve productivity of ML engineers.
+Over the years we have successfully automated program transformations to (i) retrofit parallelism into sequential code, (ii) improve responsiveness of mobile apps, (iii) upgrade component-based applications, (iv) update obsolete tests, (v) make end-user programs easier to change, and (vi) improve productivity of ML engineers.